'Imagining our future': A.L.E.S. celebrates 55 years

 Conversation in Assembly Hall for A.L.E.S.
 55th event

-Sunshine and unseasonably warm weather helped to infuse campus with energy this weekend, as well over 200 Exeter alumni, guests, faculty and staff convened to celebrate 55 years of the Afro-Latinx Exonian Society (A.L.E.S.).
+More than 200 Exeter alumni, guests, faculty, staff and trustees convened on campus for a weekend in October to celebrate 55 years of the Afro-Latinx Exonian Society, or A.L.E.S.
 Founded in 1968 as the Afro-Exonian Society, A.L.E.S. has served ever since as a vital place to support and share the culture and history of Exeter’s Black and Latinx students.

-The anniversary programming kicked off in earnest on Saturday morning with a welcome from the event’s hosts, Academy Trustees Wole Coaxum ’88; P’24 and Paulina Jerez ’91; P’21, in the Class of 1945 Library.
+The anniversary programming kicked off with a welcome from the event’s hosts, Academy Trustees Wole Coaxum ’88; P’24 and Paulina Jerez ’91; P’21, in the Class of 1945 Library.
 Principal Bill Rawson ’71; P’08 offered opening remarks, followed by Academy Trustee Eric Logan ’92 and Magee Lawhorn, Exeter’s head of Archives & Special Collections.

-“I submit to you that on Monday Exeter will not be the same school it was yesterday,” Rawson told the assembled alumni.
+“I submit to you that on Monday Exeter will not be the same school it was yesterday,” Rawson said.
 “You will be responsible for how we are learning, growing and changing as an educational institution this weekend by being together, telling and hearing your stories, celebrating and reflecting on where we have been, what we have become, and imagining our future.”

-“When we think about knowledge and access and goodness…it's complicated to break through those silos, to break through those attitudes, to break through those beliefs,” said Stephanie Neal-Johnson ’85; P'19, COO of the Massachusetts Department of Labor, near the outset of the conversation.
+“When we think about knowledge and access and goodness…it's complicated to break through those silos, to break through those attitudes, to break through those beliefs,” said Stephanie Neal-Johnson ’85; P'19, COO of the Massachusetts Department of Labor.
 “But at the end of the day, having those conversations as we are today [is] really what will make the difference.”

 Dr. Leroy Sims, ’97, head of medical operations for the National Basketball Association, spoke of the need for people of color to seek out — and to become — sponsors, rather than mentors.
 “A sponsor has to know what your motivations are, what your capabilities are in order to be able to advocate and to be able to say, ‘I'm going to bring you along,’” he said.
 “It's just not an invitation… .
 You need to feel like you belong in that room.”

-“There's more power in this room that can change the world that you wouldn't even believe,” said Mark McClain ’74; P’08, a Baptist minister and attorney from East Cleveland, who spoke eloquently of using the Chinese practice of Qigong to help regain physical mobility after a stroke.
-“We can put our minds together and we can really find out what truth is, what justice is.
+Mark McClain ’74; P’08, a Baptist minister and attorney from East Cleveland, added, “We can put our minds together and we can really find out what truth is, what justice is.
 All of these things we talk about as ideas or ideals — we can bring them to reality.”

-During the Q&A portion of the event, Sophie Goldman ’25 thanked the panelists and other visiting alumni and shared her impressions of the event, eliciting applause and visible emotion from the panelists and many in the audience.
+Upper Sophie Goldman ’25 shared her gratitude and impressions of the event, eliciting applause and visible emotion from the panelists and many in the audience.
 “I've never been in a room where people who looked like me were able to speak these hard truths,” Goldman said.
 “I want to connect with the alumni in this room because it's important that…we can make sure the truth changes for the next generation and we're able to see our own truth.”

-At the end of the conversation, Coaxum offered a tribute to Weatherspoon, who is set to retire at the end of this school year after 37 years of service to the Academy.
+Coaxum offered a touching tribute to Weatherspoon, who is set to retire at the end of this school year after 37 years of service to the Academy.
 “For many of us, Mr. Weatherspoon played an essential role in our lives as students and continues as we navigate the world as an adult,” Coaxum said.